Apply as a Transfer to SUNY Delhi

 Please note: The dates above apply to students applying and offered admission for the Fall 2022 semester.
 Students who are offered admission for the Spring 2023 semester will receive a detailed notification of deadlines within their accepted student materials.

-TEAS Exam Information:
+TEAS Exam Information (Nursing Students)

 (Test of Essential Academic Skills).
 Visit the Assessment Technologies Institute website for more information.
 TEAS total exam scores of 65 or higher will be considered for admission.
 Associate's in Nursing: Pre-Licensure program, and Bachelor of Science in Nursing: Dual Degree, require the TEAS exam with a Total Exam Score: 65.